parallelvirtualcluster/pvc/docs/manuals/provisioner.md

 # Deploying VMs from provisioner scripts

-PVC supports deploying virtual machines using administrator-provided scripts, using templates, profiles, and Cloud-init userdata to control the deployment process as desired.
-This deployment method permits the administrator to deploy POSIX-like systems such as Linux or BSD directly from a companion tool such as `debootstrap` on-demand and with maximum flexibility.

-Creating VMs with the provisioner requires specifying a VM name and a profile to use.
+Once a profile with a Script value is defined, creating VMs with the provisioner is as simple as specifying a VM name and a profile to use.

 ```
 $ pvc provisioner create test1 std-large